 Types of resin installations

 There are two types of resin installations and these are UV-stable resin and non-UV-stable resin.
-It is important to choose the right one that is more suitable for your driveway in order to produce a beautiful surface.
+It is important to choose the right one that is more suitable for your driveway in order to produce a beautiful surface, and to go with a good provider such as Resin driveways.
 UV-stable resin includes a variety of decorative aggregates which don’t fade.
 It is very easy to install and it requires low maintenance.
 It is also resistant to water and weeds.
 On the other hand, non-UV-stable resin is slightly cheaper.
 Since the UV-stable resin is cured with a UV lamp, non-UV-stable resin can be applied in small areas where the lamp cannot access.
 However, its major drawback is that the resin can darken when it is exposed to sunlight.
 Whichever type of material you choose for your driveway surface, make sure you find out about the advantages and disadvantages of each so you can avoid any future troubles.

 How to install a resin driveway